REPORTS TO: Restaurant Manager

 21. Performs all duties and maintains knowledge of all standards and procedures, as stated in the RCSH Employee Training Packet – Bartender.

 • Demonstrates a Guest first mindset, placing a high priority on the Guest experience

 • Interacts regularly with Guests, demonstrating a genuine interest in Guests, and ensuring a superior dining experience for all Guests

-• Excellent Guest service skills and a strong work ethic
+• Excellent customer service skills and a strong work ethic

 • While performing the duties of this job, the employee must be able to stand, walk, talk, and hear for extended periods of time, at least 8 hours, and traverse all parts of the restaurant quickly

-• Ability read, speak, write, and understand communication in English
+• Ability to read, speak and understand communication in English

-• Must be able to lift, handle and carry (e.g. trays, small wares and equipment) at a minimum of 50 pounds constantly and up to 100 pounds occasionally
+• Must be able to lift, handle and carry (e.g. beverage items, supplies, glass racks, small wares and equipment) at a minimum of 50 pounds

 • Must have a good sense of balance, be able to bend, kneel, stoop, reach and squat on a frequent basis